Top 5 Digital Marketing Strategies and Trends in the Beauty and Cosmetics Industry

 We summarise the 5 big digital trends in Beauty that are shaking retail brands:

-1. The use of Augmented Reality to test on beauty products and Virtual Reality to improve company’s inefficiencies.
+1. Augmented Reality to test on beauty products and Virtual Reality to improve company’s inefficiencies.

 First of all, it is important to note the difference between AR and VR.
 While AR is an addition to what already exists, VR is normally a simulation of an environment or a simulation where you have to use a headset in order to immerse yourself in a certain scenario.